Skip to content

 2. Create predict folder in cloned folder and put there single pass CT.
 If it will contain multiple passes result is unpredictable.

-3. Download weights.hdf5 from the link above and put it in cloned folder
+3. Download weights.hdf5 from the link above and put it in the root of cloned folder

 Output will be prediction.nii which Neuroimaging Informatics Technology Initiative